bensuperpc/bensuperpc_website/website/site/content/sff-pc/sff-pc.md

 ## Introduction into SSF PCs

+In this section, we will see the different aspects of SSF PCs and his components.

 ### What is an SSF PC?

 An SSF PC is a **Small Form Factor PC**, it usually very compact, power efficient, and can be used for various purposes, they are usually used in schools, offices and homes servers.